 Q. What type of housing do young people in Germany prefer these days?

 There are different options for young Germans.
 There are similar types of housing like Mangrove and I have lived in one but it was in poorer condition.
-It was a student housing, with students from different universities of Munich living there.
-There is also what we call “WG” which is a shared apartment or share-housing, most commonly used by friends or other students.
+It was a student housing, with students from different universities in Munich living there.
+There is also what we call “WG” which is a shared apartment or share housing.
+This option is most commonly used by friends or other students.

 Q. What was the most important factor or concern while looking for a house in Korea?

-My priority was having a room alone as well as an opportunity to meet new people from other countries and especially Korea.
-In addition, I wanted a home with certain security, trustworthiness and standards before coming to Korea, which Mangrove is definitely living up to.
+My priority was having a private room while also having an opportunity to meet new people from other countries, especially Korea.
+Additionally, I wanted a home that offered a sense of security, trustworthiness, and high standards before coming to Korea.
+Mangrove has definitely met all of these expectations.

-Q. How did you find out ‘Mangrove’?
+Q. How did you find out about ‘Mangrove’?
 Any specific reason why you decided to live here?

-I got to know about Mangrove through an agency called Hirevisa, which was recommended by the University.
-I decided to live here because I wanted an opportunity to get to know international friends.
-Also safety and cleanliness were important factors while choosing home.
+I learned about Mangrove through an agency called Hirevisa, which was recommended by the University.
+I decided to live here because I wanted an opportunity to make international friends.
+Also, safety and cleanliness were important factors for me when choosing a home.

-I wanted a home with certain security, trustworthiness and standards before coming to Korea, which Mangrove is definitely living up to.
+I wanted a home that offered a sense of security, trustworthiness, and high standards before coming to Korea.
+Mangrove has definitely met all of these expectations.

 Q. So how is living in Seoul?
 Does it meet your expectations?

-I think Seoul is a City of Opportunity to meet new people and to have diverse experiences.
-There are many cultural and historical landmarks as well as many cafes and restaurants and other interesting places to be visited.
-Whether meeting with friends and going to cafés and restaurants, going shopping, enjoying cultural and historical sites, or going to concerts, Seoul is the city to live!
+I think Seoul is a city of opportunity to meet new people and to experience diverse activities.
+It has many cultural and historical landmarks as well as many cafés and restaurants, and other interesting places to visit.
+Whether it’s meeting friends, enjoying cultural and historical sites, going to concerts, shopping, or exploring cafés or restaurants, Seoul is definitely the city to live in!

 Q. ‘Sinseol-dong’ is a neighborhood with lots of local charms.
 Do you have any favorite places to visit in the neighborhood?

-I like several smaller rivers where some break from Seouls busy city life can be enjoyed along with outdoor activities.
-As for my impression of the neighborhood, it is quite different from my personal experiences from Germany.
-Korean city life feels fuller and more compact.
-Restaurants, clothing stores and sports & entertainment places are found in a quick manner.
-Public transportation system is highly developed and it is easy to get around quickly and affordably.
+I enjoy visiting smaller rivers in the area which offer a peaceful escape from Seoul’s busy ciity life and allow for more outdoor activities.
+As for my impression of the neighborhood, it is quite different from what I’ve experienced in Germany.
+Korean city life feels fuller and more compact, with restaurants, clothing stores, and sports & entertainment venues conveniently located.
+The public transportation system is also highly developed, making it easy and affordable to get around.

 There is always someone interested in